black-puppydog/lykin_tutorial/part_8_ui_posts/README.md

 ### Update Peer List Template

 We need to update the peer list template so that each name in the list is wrapped in an anchor element with an `href` tag value of `/posts/<public_key>`.
-The `selected_peer` context variable will also come in handy here: we can use it to render the name of a peer as bold text if it is the currently selected peer.
+The `selected_peer` context variable will come in handy here: we can use it to render the name of a peer as bold text if it is the currently selected peer.

 `templates/peer_list.html.tera`